 The Bach Festival is presented biannually, inspiring a multitude of community partnerships and unique performances.
 Throughout the festival, the Grand Rapids Symphony offers several inspirational events, encouraging patrons to create their own personal dialogue with the music of Bach, the hardworking church musician, talented organist and one of the most influential composers to ever live.

 The Bach Festival was first organized in 1997 by mezzo-soprano Linn Maxwell Keller.
 The one-time event became a biennial community-wide Bach Festival in 2007 with Karl Hochreither, director of the prestigious Bach Choir of Berlin, as its music director.
-The ninth Grand Rapids Bach Festival presented a weeklong collection of performances in April 2013 with the Grand Rapids Symphony as its leading community partner.
-Over 20 free and ticketed concerts were performed in traditional, sacred and secular settings across the city.
+The 13th Grand Rapids Bach Festival originally scheduled for 2021, will take place in April of 2022 and present a weeklong collection of performances with the Grand Rapids Symphony as its leading community partner.